panr/hugo-theme-hello-friend/README.md

 ## How to edit the theme

+If you have to override some of the styles, you can do this easily by adding `static/styles.css` in your root directory and point things you want to change.

-If you really want to edit the theme, you need to install Node dependencies.
-To do this, go to the theme directory (from your Hugo root directory):
+Otherwise, if you really want to edit the theme, you need to install Node dependencies.
+To do so, go to the theme directory (from your Hugo root directory):

 ```
 $ cd themes/hello-friend